dcramer/panelkit/README.md

 ### LockTile

 A simple lock swtich.
-A single tap toggles the lock.
+A single press toggles the lock.

 `type`